Zaid-Ajaj/the-elmish-book/chapters/scaling/splitting-programs.md

       Html.h1 state.Count
     ]
 ```
-As simple as that, this `Counter` module is a self-contained program exposing all the required parts to become compasable with a parent program as we will see in a bit.
+As simple as that, this `Counter` module is a self-contained program exposing all the required parts to become composable with a parent program as we will see in a bit.
 Notice the `RequireQualifiedAccess` attribute added to the module to simplify API discoverability and know which function is coming from which module.

 The same logic follows for the `InputText` module: